 4. The Process

 Because Bulgaria is a Hague Convention participant, the process follows the guidelines outlined by those parameters.
-Generally, the process follows these steps, and specific details of the process can be found at the USCIS resource page for Bulgaria.
+Generally, the process follows these steps, and specific details of the process can be found on the USCIS resource page for Bulgaria.

 The Bulgarian referral files tend to be detailed medical/social histories.
 Currently, the files are among the most comprehensive in international adoption.
-In addition to written records, quite often the file will include pictures and a video of the child interacting in a social setting.
+In addition to written records, the file will often include pictures and a video of the child interacting in a social setting.
 After immigration paperwork for the child is filed and approved, arrangements will be made to travel to give you time to meet your child.
-Your US agency will also work with you to file the final paperwork, to assure that the child you have agreed to adopt can immigrate legally with you at the end of your process.
+Your US agency will also work with you to file the final paperwork to assure that the child you have agreed to adopt can immigrate legally with you at the end of your process.

 5. The Travel